Rhosinjay-cyb/Azure-Terraform-Security/README.md

 ![image](Images/passed.png)

-while the failed checks indicate a misconfiguration in the IaC.
+while the failed checks indicate one or more misconfiguration(s) in the IaC.

 ![image](Images/failed.png)
 ![image](Images/failed2.png)